bonitasoft/bonita-doc/md/manage-control-in-forms.md

-# Implement form control/validation in the UI Designer
+# Form control/validation in the UI Designer

 Using a leave request management process example, you will learn how to take advantage of forms in the UI Designer and how to add validation for the data to submit.